The Rwandan Genocide – a survivor’s journey

 Illuminée Nganemariya with Paul Dickson

-A 2019 edition of Miracle in Kigali, marking the 25th anniversary of the Rwandan Genocide will be published on Monday 8 April in both paperback and e-book formats.
+The 2019 edition of Miracle in Kigali, marking the 25th anniversary of the Rwandan Genocide, was published on Monday 8 April in both paperback and e-book formats.

 This new edition updates Illuminée and Roger’s story, including Roger’s developing film and TV acting career.
 He was most recently seen as Dadir Hassan in the BBC drama Informer.

 How does it feel to wake up every morning for more than three months facing the prospect that you and your newborn baby are likely to be brutally murdered that day?